dChiamp/haus-components/README.md

 Be aware anything that you put into the `default` slot cannot be higher than 100vh, otherwise it will never count as "in-view".
 The current version of this is made to work with elements no taller than 80vh generally and will be positioned against the bottom of the window.

+Be aware that the elements passed into the slot will need to be sized using a non-percentage based unit (so use vw or vh instead of %).

 It's possible to tweak this code to make it work when at the top or middle, but Drew will update this when that is actually needed.

 ## IntersectionObserver and InView directives